RaphaelBecker/angular_udemy/README.md

 #### Directives

 #### ngif
-* structural directive, changes the structure of our DOM based o a condition.
+* Structural directive, changes the structure of our DOM based o a condition.
-* Example: This will only be displayed in the browser if "display" = true `<p *ngIf="display"> Secret password = tuna </p>`
+* Example: This will only be displayed in the browser if "display" = true \
+`<p *ngIf="display"> Secret password = tuna </p>`
 #### ngStyle
+* Attribute directive, dont change the structure of the DOM, it only changes the element they where placed on. \
+`<p [ngStyle]="{backgroundColor: 'green'}"> this background paragraph is green </p>`

 #### ngFor